 On foot approach Hag Dyke in the general direction towards Great Whernside summit ABOVE and to the LEFT of Dowber Ghyll.
 DO NOT go along the Ghyll bottom.
 Wear good footwear and after dark carry torches.
-A tractor to transport goods can be hired in advance via Mr Close on the above number.
+A tractor to transport goods can be hired in advance.
 Please give a realistic time of arrival, farmers are busy people.
 Be warned that the track can easily become snow-bound.
 Please indicate on booking form if you wish to take a vehicle to the hostel.
 There is no charge for the first vehicle but additional vehicles are charged for to discourage indiscriminate use and wear and tear of the track.
 The access is totally unsuitable for ordinary vehicles.
 Only attempt with Landrover or other suitable 4 wheeled drive vehicles.